andreashuber69/net-worth-desktop/README.md

 above, the **Silver** group is expanded, such that the grouped assets become visible.
 Individual assets can be edited and deleted with the triple-dot menu at the end of each row.
 Some columns can be sorted by clicking on their headers.

+Some table cells reveal more information when hovering over them with the mouse pointer:

+- Location for a cryptocurrency: Address (if specified)
+- Description: Notes (if specified)
+- Unit Value and Quantity, when displaying "Error": Additional error information

 ### Privacy

 - **Data Storage**: The data you enter into Net Worth is only ever stored locally and can be saved to a file on your